AdobeDocs/express-add-ons-docs/src/pages/references/addonsdk/instance-clientStorage.md

 # AddOnSdk.instance.clientStorage
 Reference to the `clientStorage` object for the currently running add-on.
-See the [Client Storage Code Recipe](../../develop/) for more details.
+See the [client storage use case implementation](../../guides/develop/#storing-and-retrieving-client-side-data) for more details.
 The Client Storage API allows you to store, retrieve and delete persistent data in the user's current browser.

-Client Storage is similar to using the `Window.localStorage` API, but is asynchronous, supports multiple datatypes, (i.e., objects, arrays, strings, numbers, booleans, null, undefined and Uint8Array) and has a larger storage limit.
+Client Storage is similar to using the `Window.localStorage` API, but is asynchronous, supports multiple datatypes, (i.e., objects, arrays, strings, numbers, booleans, `null`, `undefined` and `Uint8Array`) and has a larger storage limit.
 Each add-on can store up to 10 mb of data in `ClientStorage`, per user.
 Any data additions over 10 mb will throw a quota error.
 However, an add-on developer can write code to delete old data so that new data can be added.

 <InlineAlert slots="text" variant="info"/>